 I have a guide on how to use them and covered the best EMF readers for ghost hunting.

 - Custom-made for ghost hunting (often made to order).

 - Mid-range budget.
 Sometimes a little pricey depending on demand.

-- Can be hard to find in stock.
+- It can be hard to find in stock.

-There’s always one person in the team with a strange-looking device that looks like a strange mix of science fiction and duct tape.
+There’s always one person on the team with a strange-looking device that looks like a strange mix of science fiction and duct tape.

 A thermal camera works differently from an SLS camera.
 Rather than trying to spot figures or movement, this allows ghost investigators to see heat variations from the ambient temperature.

 A common sign of ghostly activity has been around in ghost stories for a long, long time.
-The room suddenly changing temperature or feeling a cold touch on your skin.
+The room suddenly changes temperature or feels a cold touch on your skin.

 I also have a complete guide on using a thermal camera for ghost hunting here.

 Another custom device actually made for ghost hunters.
 Popularised by one of the ghost-hunting shows, it’s basically a sensitive EMF reader hooked up to a speaker.
 It watches magnetic fields for you, and you don’t need to actually do anything (making it one of the most passive pieces of hot hunting equipment).